FARFETCH DEADLINE ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $50,000 In Farfetch Limited To Contact The Firm

 Telephone: (877) 247-4292 or (212) 983-9330

 The lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of all those who purchased Farfetch securities pursuant and/or traceable to the registration statement and prospectus issued in connection with the Company's September 2018 initial public offering.
 The case, Omdahl v.
-Farfetch Limited, No. 19-cv-08657 was filed on September 17, 2019.
+Farfetch Limited, No. 19-cv-08657 was filed on September 17, 2019 and has been assigned to Judge Alison J. Nathan.

 The lawsuit focuses on whether the Company and its executives violated federal securities laws by issuing a Registration Statement that was false and misleading and omitted to state material adverse facts.
 Specifically, Defendants failed to disclose to investors: (1) that large scale online wholesale was reasonably likely to lead to pricing volatility and heavy promotions of luxury goods; (2) that the Company's core business was vulnerable to such pricing pressures; (3) that the Company would aggressively pursue acquisitions to remain profitable; and (4) that, as a result of the foregoing, Defendants' positive statements about the Company's business, operations, and prospects, were materially misleading and/or lacked a reasonable basis.